ben-rogerson/twin.macro/docs/emotion/typescript.md

-# Use Twin with TypeScript + Emotion
+# Use Twin with TypeScript + emotion

 Twin needs some type declarations added, otherwise you’ll see errors like this: